JacekBialek/PriceIndices/README.md

 #> 6 2019-03-01   8.78        1.5
 ```

-**data\_imputing**

-This function imputes missing prices (unit values) and (optionally) zero prices by using carry forward/backward prices.
-The imputation can be done for each outlet separately or for aggragated data (see the outlets parameter).
-If a missing product has a previous price then that previous price is carried forward until the next real observation.
-If there is no previous price then the next real observation is found and carried backward.
-The quantities for imputed prices are set to zeros.
-The function returns a data frame which is ready for price index calculations, for instance:
+**data_imputing**

+This function imputes missing prices (unit values) and (optionally) zero
+prices by using one of the following methods: carry forward/backward,
+overall mean, class mean (targeted mean).
+The imputation can be done for
+each outlet separately or for aggregated data (see the **outlets**
+parameter).
+For the carry forward/backward method: if a missing product
+has a previous price then that previous price is carried forward until
+the next real observation.
+If there is no previous price then the next
+real observation is found and carried backward.
+For the overall mean
+method: the procedure is similar, except that the imputed price is based
+on the previously recorded price multiplied (or divided - in the case of
+the next recorded price) by the price index determined for the quoted
+and imputed period.
+The user can select the index formula via the
+**formula** parameter.
+For the class mean method (also known as targeted
+mean method): the procedure is analogous to the overall mean method, but
+the price index is determined for the product class specified by the
+**class** parameter.
+The quantities for imputed prices are set to zero.
+The function returns a data frame (monthly aggregated) which is ready
+for price index calculations.

 ``` r
 #Creating a data frame with zero prices (df)